Below you’ll find some questions I regularly get asked about garden design and the range of services I provide.

 Pets and wildlife can work in harmony together, and there are lots of sturdy plants that won’t be destroyed by a little exploratory digging or bone-burying.
 If you need to keep areas separate, then it’s entirely possible to design-in attractive but inconspicuous fencing.

-Kate Charles Garden Design produce designs but do not currently carry out landscaping work.
-We can help you find and engage a suitable landscaper and provide support and advice throughout the process.
-We can also monitor the build, making regular site visits and alert you to any potential issues.
+I produce designs but I do not currently carry out landscaping work.
+I can help you find and engage a suitable landscaper and provide support and advice throughout the process.
+I can also monitor the build, making regular site visits and alert you to any potential issues.